CandyVas/megr2157-portfolio/docs/assignments/A03/index.md

 <img width="650" height="143" alt="image" src="https://github.com/user-attachments/assets/61611d9c-ad92-49cf-9e84-eff8cf7c3304" />

+[Use this link](https://drive.google.com/file/d/1855GWirkCnZJMhWWx79BQbYXRzbFPLYa/view?usp=drive_link) to download the CAD file for this assignment !
 ## 1. Parametric Design
 The first set of instruction is to parametrically design a bar in CAD with an <ins>applied direct load</ins> between **300 lbf < F < 500 lbf** and the <ins>max axial</ins> deflection of the bar being **.009 inches.** The material it will be designed with is from <ins>Aluminum</ins> with a range of Young’s Modulus from **(8.5 - 11.5) x 10^6 psi.**